RobotEdh/Yolov-4/README.md

-# Yolov-4
+# Yolo v4 and Yolo v3 Tiny
-Yolo v4 using TensorFlow 2.x
+Yolo v4 & Yolo v3 Tiny using TensorFlow 2.x

 This Tensorflow adaptation of the release 4 of the famous deep network Yolo is based on the original Yolo source code in C++ that you can find here: https://github.com/pjreddie/darknet and https://github.com/AlexeyAB/darknet